Executioner's Cottage Salzburg: Beautiful City Hides Terror

 I didn’t care who currently owned the land.
 History had become fantasy and I’d become instantly absorbed in what I imagined was the life of the mysterious executioner from days gone by.

-It’s a gorgeous building in a beautiful location.
+The cottage is a gorgeous building in a beautiful location.
 But the mystery of the Executioner of Salzburg stayed in my mind as I continued to wander the streets of Salzburg over coming days.

-How I Photographed The Executioner's Cottage
+How I Photographed The Executioner's Cottage In Salzburg

 I found my way up to the Fortress Hohensalzburg where I happened upon a spot with a great view down onto the cottage.